 Being one of the best free viewpoints in Porto, it’s no surprise that there’s usually quite a few people up here.
 Located above the historic Ribeira quarter, from Miradouro da Vitória you’ll be able to look out over old roof tops, across the river to Vila Nova de Gaia and Dom Luís I Bridge.

-If you follow the route of this one day itinerary for Porto, accessing Miradouro da Vitória will be downhill.
+If you follow the route of this one day itinerary for Porto,, accessing Miradouro da Vitória will be downhill.
 However, if you’re tackling it from the historic Ribeira part of the city, the walk can be quite steep with many steps.

 View From Miradouro da Vitória

-Heading back towards the train station and main road of Porto, just 10 minutes from Miradouro da Vitória you’ll arrive in front of Porto Cathedral.
 There are some really good views from here too, but not at the same angle and if memory serves me right, not quite as high up either.

 This is our last church on the list of things to do in Porto in a day, but it’s the most important one in the city and has been declared a national monument.
-Construction started in the 12th Century but, as with most old buildings so well preserved, it’s had lots of work done to it over the centuries.

 You’d be forgiven for thinking Porto Cathedral was a fortress or a castle, rather than an old Catholic church.
 The nearby city walls that once protected the old city, and the battlements that decorate the top of the castle give it that fortress look.

 You can tour inside but if you’ve visited Batalha Monastery, you may find it lacks the same intricate detailing and awe.
-Although the entrance is cheap at only €3, we preferred to admire from outside and enjoy the views

 If you enjoy quaint little streets, follow the steps down the side of the viewpoint, and on the right, you’ll find a charming narrow laneway filled with plants and trinkets